 Waubonsee's academic advising program provides opportunities for students, instructors and counselors to review academic progress.
-Electronic Registration and Planning (E-RAP), and a variety of academic support services are available.
-See also "Counseling, Advising and Transfer Center," page 100.
+Pre-Registration Review (PRR), and a variety of academic support services are available.
+See also "Counseling, Advising and Transfer Center."

 New students who have never attended Waubonsee or other college/ universities before should start with Admissions.
-Admissions helps students through the getting started process, including completion of the New Student Information Form, Course Placement, E-RAP and first semester advising and registration.
+Admissions helps students through the getting started process, including completion of the New Student Application, Course Placement, Pre-Registration Review (PRR) and first semester advising and registration.
 The Counseling, Advising and Transfer Center can also assist new students.
 Specific phases of the academic advising process include the following:

-- 1. Course Placement: Full-time students can obtain proper course placement in English and math based on their ACT, SAT and PARCC scores; placement testing results or previous coursework.
-(Note: Students may also be placed into Waubonsee courses based on their placement testing done at another college or university, or prior college coursework.
+- 1. Course Placement: Students will be placed into the right English and math courses based on their high school GPA; ACT/SAT/GED® or HiSet scores; placement testing results; previous coursework (including transitional high school courses); or other measures.
+(Note: Some other classes may require placement testing to meet prerequisite requirements.
+Students may also be placed into Waubonsee courses based on their placement testing done at another college or university, or prior college coursework.
 Visit www.waubonsee.edu/placement for specific details.)
 There is no fee for required testing; however, students must have a picture ID and X-number handy when they come for assessment.
-See also "Learning Assessment and Testing Services," page 113. - 2.
-Electronic Registration and Planning (E-RAP): New first-time, full-time students are required and new part-time students are strongly encouraged to complete an Electronic Registration and Planning (E-RAP) tutorial before registering for courses.
+See also "Learning Assessment and Testing Services." - 2.
+Pre-Registration Review (PRR): New credit students must complete and new part-time students are strongly encouraged to complete an Pre-Registration Review (PRR) tutorial before registering for courses.
 The tutorial explains Waubonsee's degree and certificate programs and teaches students how to use the college catalog, credit schedule and test scores to select courses.
-Students then register and pay for their first semester of courses online.

-Students can access E-RAP through the mywcc portal at mywcc. waubonsee.edu.
-An X-number is needed to log in.

-3. Continued Counseling: All currently enrolled students are encouraged to meet regularly with a counselor to discuss career plans and academic goals.
-Students changing a schedule, withdrawing from or adding a class, changing student status, or experiencing academic difficulties are especially encouraged to check with a counselor.

-Whether students are following a carefully prescribed curriculum toward a certificate or Associate in Applied Science degree, or are intending to transfer to a four-year institution, they should see a counselor before registering for classes each semester.
+Students then register and pay for their first semester of courses online. - Students can access Pre-Registration Review through the mywcc portal at mywcc.waubonsee.edu.
+An X-number is needed to log in. - 3.
+Continued Counseling: All currently enrolled students are encouraged to meet regularly with a counselor to discuss career plans and academic goals.
+Students changing a schedule, withdrawing from or adding a class, changing student status, or experiencing academic difficulties are especially encouraged to check with a counselor. - Whether students are following a carefully prescribed curriculum toward a certificate or Associate in Applied Science degree, or are intending to transfer to a four-year institution, they should see a counselor before registering for classes each semester.
 Counselors can be especially helpful in ensuring that courses taken at Waubonsee will transfer into the desired program at the four-year institution.